joerdav/xc/doc/content/task-syntax/task-list.md

 ## Task List

-The task list is the section of markdown that contains xc tasks.
+The task list is the section of documentation that contains xc tasks.

 ## Syntax

-An xc compatible markdown file needs to define a heading of any level called `Tasks`.
+An xc compatible text file needs to define a heading of any level called `Tasks`.

 The tasks within a `Tasks` section will need to be one heading level lower than `Tasks`.